 While this drink really doesn't need a garnish, an orange slice makes for a bright and colorful addition.
 You could also use eye of newt if you have some lying around.

-- 1" piece of fresh ginger, peeled and sliced into 1/4" chunks
+1 piece fresh ginger, peeled and sliced into 1/4" chunks

-- Garnish: orange slices and star anise, if desired
+Orange slices and star anise to garnish, if desired

 For the simple syrup: Combine sugar and water in the sauce pot and bring to a boil.
 Stir and let simmer until sugar has dissolved, about 2 minutes.
 Pour into a separate container and set aside.

 For the Warm Witch's Brew: Pour juices into the sauce pot.
 Using a vegetable peeler, remove the outermost layer of zest from the orange, being careful not to get the bitter white pith.
 Add zest to the juices in the pot.
 Save orange to slice and use for garnish if desired.